facebookincubator/velox/velox/docs/functions/spark/regexp.rst

 .. spark:function:: regex_replace(string, pattern, overwrite) -> varchar

     Replaces all substrings in ``string`` that match the regular expression ``pattern`` with the string ``overwrite``.
 If no match is found, the original string is returned as is.
-    There is a limit to the number of unique regexes to be compiled per function call (kMaxCompiledRegexes defined in velox/functions/lib/Re2Functions.h and is set to 20).
+    There is a limit to the number of unique regexes to be compiled per function call, which is 20.

     Parameters: